bPlugins/audio-player-block/readme.txt

 Donate link: https://www.buymeacoffee.com/abuhayat
 Tags: block, audio player block, mp3 player, Gutenberg block Requires at least: 5.3+
-Tested up to: 6.1.1
+Tested up to: 6.2.2
-Stable tag: 1.0.7
+Stable tag: 1.0.8
 Requires PHP: 7.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A block for embedding beautiful audio player.
+A block for embedding a beautiful audio player.

 == Description ==

-A block for embedding beautiful audio player on WordPress website.
-It support multiple audios as a playlist and you can select a single audio file to make a non playlist player.
+A block for embedding a beautiful audio player on the WordPress website.
+It supports multiple audios as a playlist and you can select a single audio file to make a non playlist player.

 **[Demos](https://bblockswp.com/demo/audio-player/)**

 = Features =
-- **Fully Customizable**: All the options you need to arrange the showcase to your liking are available here.
-- **Audio Pause**: Pause other audio when play.
+- **Audio Pause**: Pause other audio when playing.

 = How to use =
-- First install the Audio Player Block plugin
+- First, install the Audio Player Block plugin
-- Add the Audio Player Block from the block category called "Widgets" in Gutenberg editor.
+- Add the Audio Player Block from the block category called "Widgets" in the Gutenberg editor.
-- You can change block settings from the right side settings sidebar.
+- You can change block settings from the right-side settings sidebar.
 - Enjoy!

 * For installation help click on Installation Tab